oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 #### Why not use VM based leases?

 If we add VM based leases, sanlock would kill those VMs when fencing a host, or when access to storage is lost.
-In this case, we can check that host was stopped by polling vdsm and VMs leases on the shared storage, so we can decrease the downtime of a critical VM, starting the VM on another host as soon as the VM lease is free.
-Additionally, these lease protect from split-brain if we have engine error cause it to start two instance of the same VM.
+In this case, we can check that the host was stopped by polling vdsm and VMs leases on the shared storage, so we can decrease the downtime of a critical VM, starting the VM on another host as soon as the VM lease is free.
+Additionally, these leases protect from a split-brain if we have engine an error cause it to start two instances of the same VM.

-VM leases must be stored today on the master domain.
-However, we plan to drop the master domain in the next version, so VM leases do not have obvious place.
-Adding VM leases will probably required a new storage domain format, as the current leases volume can hold only 256-2000 leases (depending on sector size), and this may not be enough for some setups
+In the current architecture, VM leases must be stored on the master domain.
+However, we plan to drop the master domain in the next version, so VM leases do not have an obvious place.
+Adding VM leases will probably require a new storage domain format, as the current leases volume can only hold 256-2000 leases (depending on sector size), and this may not be enough for some setups.

-For this version, we prefer to have simpler solution.
+For this version, we prefer to have a simpler solution.

 #### Why not use Disk based leases?